An ode to Juninho Pernambucano, free-kick king & god of chaos

 Everything about Juninho goes against what we’ve come to expect from footballers in the 21st century.

-Only having one European club on his CV is a little out of the ordinary for someone so instantly recognisable to those familiar with Champions League football, but not as much as the fact that it took him until his mid-twenties to make the move over from Brazil.
+Only having one European club on his CV is a little out of the ordinary for someone so instantly recognizable to those familiar with Champions League football, but not as much as the fact that it took him until his mid-twenties to make the move over from Brazil.

 Then there’s the identity of that one European club.